 One of the most devastating security threats faced by a distributed system is a denial of service (DoS) attack, in which an attacker makes a system unresponsive by forcing it to handle bogus requests that consume all available resources.
 In a distributed denial of service (DDoS) attack, the attacker utilizes multiple computers as the source of a DoS attack, in order to increase the attack strength.
-Since a DDoS attack is essentially a strong DoS attack, we will consider them to be the same.
-In 2003, approximately 42% of U.S. organizations, including government agencies, financial institutions, medical institutions and universities, were faced with DoS attacks [4].
-That year, DoS attacks were the second most financially damaging attacks, only short of theft of proprietary information, and far above other attacks [4].
-Therefore, coping with DoS attacks is essential when deploying services in a hostile environment such as the Internet [20].
+In 2003, approximately 42% of U.S. organizations, including government agencies, financial institutions, medical institutions and universities, were faced with DoS attacks [5].
+That year, DoS attacks were the second most financially damaging attacks, only short of theft of proprietary information, and far above other attacks [5].
+Therefore, coping with DoS attacks is essential when deploying services in a hostile environment such as the Internet [23].

-As a first defense, one may protect a system against DoS attacks using network-level mechanisms [25], [22], [23].
-These mechanisms involve rate-limiting incoming traffic, and filtering packets according to their headers.
+As a first defense, one may protect a system against DoS attacks using network-level mechanisms [4].
 However, network-level filters cannot detect DoS attacks at the application level, when the traffic seems legitimate.
 Even if means are in place to protect against network-level DoS, an attack can still be performed at the application level, as the bandwidth needed to perform such an attack is usually lower.
 This is especially true if the application performs intensive computations for each message, as occurs, e.g., with secure protocols based on digital signatures.
+In this paper, we are concerned with DoS attacks on secure application-level multicast protocols (such as, e.g., Spinglass [2]), focusing only on the multicast protocol layer.